-Our house view is for firmer share markets through the coming year.
-This could occur in fits and starts, but we are currently optimistic about positive returns from them and consequently in continued improvements for our clients and to our corporate financial position.
-As always, we recommend that investors should consult a Fiducian financial planner to develop an investment strategy; that could help them achieve their financial goals.
+Our house view is for continuing firmer share markets through the coming year.
+This could still occur in fits and starts, but we are currently optimistic about positive returns from them and consequently continued improvements for our clients and our corporate financial position.
+As always, we recommend that investors should consult a Fiducian Financial Adviser to develop an investment strategy that could help them achieve their financial goals.